talpor/django-dashing/docs/getting-started.rst

 Python Widget Classes
 ----------------------

-Django Dashing provides a useful set of classes to return the expected data for the default widgets, you can create a `widgets.py` file and inherit of these classes or create your own widgets inherit from ``dashing.widgets.Widget``.
+Django Dashing provides a useful set of classes to return the expected data for the default widgets.
+You can create a `widgets.py` file and inherit these classes or create your own widgets inherited from ``dashing.widgets.Widget``.

 A custom widget can look like this: